Life Happens in Small Groups

 Current Small Groups

-Our Winter/Spring Small Group semester begins Sunday, February 1st, 2026, and runs through Saturday, May 2nd, 2026!
+Our Summer Small Group semester begins Sunday, February 1st, 2026, and runs through Sunday, May 31st, 2026, and runs through Saturday, July 11th, 2026!
 You can read more or join a group below!

 NEXT Steps